Ananto30/gmocker/README.md

-# Mocker
+# Gmocker
-Simplest mock server with FastHttp in Go.
+Run a blazing fast mock server in just seconds! 🚀

+All you need is to make a json file that contains path and response mapping.
+See an example [here](https://github.com/Ananto30/mocker#sample-mockjson-file).

 ## Run
 With defaults -